jeremyli16/ValoGM/README.md

 - Teams written on every persist cycle (ensures roster/morale/record changes survive a reload)
 - Dirty-flag system for players, matches, and coaches; transfer offers are fully upserted each cycle
 - Full save/load reconstructs all `Map<>` structures from stored arrays
+- **All-seasons standings loaded at startup:** `loadGameState()` calls `standingsRepo.getAll()` — standings from every prior split are available in `state.standings` immediately on load
+- **Career stats in player detail:** Roster panel fetches all-time stats via `getByPlayer()` when a player is selected; career avg (K/D, ACS, ADR, Rating across all splits) shown below current-split avg when the player has history beyond the current split
+- **Per-split standings archive in History screen:** each split row in League History has a "Standings" toggle that expands a final-standings table (seed, team, W/L/Pts/map diff) pulled from the archived standings for that split's game-season

 ---